voschezang/coding-handbook/alignment/alignment.md

 - Structure & expectations.
 Compensate restriction with freedom in other areas.
 - Self-sustaining systems that protect the status quo.

 See [orchestration and choreography](../alignment/orchestration-choreography.md).

 **Responsibilities** are often formalized.
 Typical responsibilities are products (projects), people (resources) and capabilities (technology).
 At greater scales, roles transform to functional teams and to departments (centers of expertice).
 See [product](../management/product-management.md) and [team](../teams/team-management.md) management.

 <img src="../img/venn-people-projects-capability.png" alt="venn-people-projects-capability" style="max-height:18em;" />

 **Abstractions** decouple strategy from execution.
 This provides flexibility and protect a manager from being overwhelmed by operational details.
-See also [goals](./goals.md) and [vision and strategy](./vision-strategy-documents.md).
+See also [goals](./goals.md), [mandate levels](mandate-levels.md) and [vision and strategy](./vision-strategy-documents.md).

 - The world of **strategy** focusses on vision, alignment, and systems.